 Kent Ford is an associate in Ropes & Gray’s Litigation and Enforcement practice group.
-Kent has experience representing clients in civil and criminal government enforcement matters and a variety of commercial disputes.
-He regularly conducts pre-acquisition deal diligence and post-acquisition risk analyses for anti-corruption, anti-money laundering, economic sanctions, and export controls compliance.
+Kent has experience representing clients in a variety of commercial disputes and white collar government investigations and enforcement matters.
+He regularly conducts internal investigations, pre-acquisition due diligence, and proactive risk assessments related to compliance with the Foreign Corrupt Practices Act (FCPA), anti-money laundering requirements, economic sanctions, and export controls.

 While in law school, Kent externed at the U.S. Department of Justice in the Aviation & Admiralty Section of the Civil Division, Torts Branch.
 He also served as a legal fellow for the National Association of Manufacturers.